canada-ca/blog-dto/_posts/2020-10-09-collect-feedback.md

 * Principal Publisher
 * Privy Council Office

 The page feedback widget is just a question that sits at the bottom of a page, where the ‘Report a problem’ widget usually is.
-It asks, “Did you find what you were looking for?”
+It asks, “Did you find what you were looking for?”.
 Users can answer yes or no. If they answer no, they have the option to provide more details.

 This simple widget is a powerful tool for content owners.
 It lets them passively monitor the effectiveness of their content.
 It provides regular insight into whether content is working as intended, and if not, why.